Filing a Report with SU Police

 Should I file a police report if I don’t think I’ll press criminal charges?

-If you choose to report your assault to a police officer, they may pursue an investigation and press criminal charges without your consent.
-You may choose to discuss your options before filing a police report by contacting Williamson County Crisis Center (Hope Alliance) at (800) 460-SAFE or a counselor from SU’s Counseling Service.
+If you choose to report your assault to a police officer, they will begin an investigation and may press criminal charges with or without your consent.
+You may choose to discuss your options before filing a police report by contacting Williamson County Crisis Center (Hope Alliance) at (800) 460-SAFE (7233) or a counselor from SU’s Counseling Center (512) 863-1252.

 When I’m making the police report, what if I forget things or can’t remember exactly what happened?